-Cenon Manual The Cenon Manuals of Cenon and installed flavours.
+Cenon Manual The Cenon Manuals for Cenon and installed flavours.

-3.4 The Tool-Bar
+3.5 The Tool-Bar

-You can switch the different editing-modes of Cenon with the Tool-Bar.
+With the tool-bar you can change the editing-modes of Cenon.

 Group-mode.
 You can move and select all the elements in this mode.
 You can get to this mode from any other mode when you press the Cmd-key.